Electrophysiology

 About Atrial Fibrillation

-Atrial fibrillation (Afib or AF) is an arrhythmia (abnormal heart rhythm) characterized by an irregular and sometimes rapid heart rates.
+Atrial fibrillation (AFib or AF) is an arrhythmia (abnormal heart rhythm) characterized by irregular and sometimes rapid heart rates.
 It can lead to blood clots in the heart and increases the risk of stroke, heart failure and other heart-related complications.
-The irregular heart rhythms associated with Afib originate in the upper chambers (atria) of the heart.
-When Afib occurs, the heart's normal electrical impulses are interrupted, causing fast and chaotic heart rhythms and impairing blood flow from the top to the bottom of the heart.
+The irregular heart rhythms associated with AFib originate in the heart's upper chambers (atria).
+When AFib occurs, the heart's normal electrical impulses are interrupted, causing fast and chaotic heart rhythms and impairing blood flow from the top to the bottom of the heart.

 What are the Different Types of Atrial Fibrillation?

-• Paroxysmal Afib: Characterized by sudden, brief episodes lasting less than one week.
-Can stop on its own without treatment.
+• Paroxysmal AFib: Characterized by sudden, brief episodes lasting less than one week.
+It can stop on its own without treatment.

-Depending on how fast the lower chambers (ventricles) of your heart are beating, your symptoms may vary — with about 20% of patients having little to no symptoms at all.
+Depending on how fast your heart's lower chambers (ventricles) are beating, your symptoms may vary — with about 20% of patients having little to no symptoms at all.
 As your heart rates increase persistently over a longer period, you will often notice symptoms.
 These symptoms could include:

 • Palpitations: the feeling of your heart pounding, fluttering, skipping beats or beating rapidly.